Advertiser Disclosure

 • Concord/Napa (CCR) – Burbank (BUR)

-• Dallas-Love Field (DAL) – Austin (AUS)
+• Dallas Love Field (DAL) – Austin (AUS)

-• Dallas-Love Field (DAL) – Houston-Hobby (HOU)
+• Dallas Love Field (DAL) – Houston-Hobby (HOU)

 • Las Vegas (LAS) – Phoenix (PHX)

-• Dallas-Love Field (DAL) – Las Vegas (LAS)
+• Dallas Love Field (DAL) – Las Vegas (LAS)

-• Westchester County (HPN) – Miami (MIA)
+• Westchester County (HPN) – Miami-Opa Locka (OPF)

 So, Is JSX a Good Deal?

-For a bit more than a similar first class ticket on the same route, you can largely avoid the whole security and airport ordeal, saving you tons of time and headache.
+JSX’s value proposition is tremendous for short-haul flights.
+For a bit more than a similar first-class ticket on the same route, you can largely avoid the whole security and airport ordeal, saving you tons of time and headache.

 In addition, JSX is much more exclusive than flying commercial, and the service is usually better than its competitors, thanks to its full flight attendant service.

-The value proposition can feel like less of a good deal if you’re flying on an expensive route, such as from Dallas-Love Field (DAL) to Las Vegas (LAS).
+The value proposition can feel like less of a good deal if you’re flying on an expensive route, such as from Dallas Love Field (DAL) to Las Vegas (LAS).
+Paying nearly $1,000 for a one-way ticket can be difficult to justify when most American Airlines flights cost half of that.

 How To Earn Miles on JSX Flights